Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 1. Steamer Tray (Sits on Top)

 This wide tray sits on top of the open pot.
-You fill the pot with water, place the tray on top, and cover it with the lid.
-Steam rises from the water and cooks whatever is on the tray.
+You fill the pot with water.
+Then you place the tray on top.
+You cover it with the lid.
+Steam rises from the water.
+It cooks whatever is on the tray.
 Use it for momos, vegetables, fish, or dumplings.

 2. Egg Boiler Tray (7 Eggs)